wp-plugins/social-author-box/readme.txt

 == Upgrade Notice ==

+= 1.12 =
+Non essential update.
+Trying to get screenshots to appear on the plugin page.

 = 1.11 =
 Non essential update.
 Trying to get screenshots to appear on the plugin page.